BlinkFerad/EffiCompress/README.md

 EffiCompress: Efficient File Formatting Interface

-EffiCompress is a Python-based application designed to streamline file compression into various formats, including OBB, RAR, and ZIP.
-It features password protection and the option to delete the original file after compression.
-The application is currently under development, with additional features anticipated in future updates.
+EffiCompress is an advanced Python-based application engineered to optimize file compression across multiple formats, including OBB, RAR, and ZIP.
+This tool offers robust features such as password protection for secure file handling, the option to delete the original file post-compression, and a comprehensive view of recently modified files.
+Users can also decompile these files, although a password will be required if the file is encrypted.
+Currently, EffiCompress is in development, with plans for additional functionalities in future updates.

 EffiCompress: Runs On Linux, macOS, Windows